helen/Solarized-for-Espresso/README.md

 Solarized for Espresso v2
 =========================

 Adapting the [Solarized](http://ethanschoonover.com/solarized) color palette for Espresso v2.
-Serious work in progress.
-May or may not work in v1 - untested at the moment.
+I like things colorful, so if you don't, this probably isn't for you; please feel free to fork and make it your own.
+This is a serious work in progress and may or may not work in v1 - untested at the moment.

 Languages Supported
 -------------------